open-source-tabletop/openfire-gm-realms-of-arcana/realms-of-arcana-game-module.md

 ### Unit Types

-Realms of Arcana have 6 types of unit: Heroes, Regiments, Archers, Cavalry, Artillery, and Monsters.
+Realms of Arcana has 6 types of unit: Heroes, Regiments, Archers, Cavalry, Artillery, and Monsters.
 Each unit's type determines what base size the models will use.
 The sizes of bases given here are merely a suggestion, based around multiples of 20mm, you should feel free to change this to suit your miniatures - so long as everyone is using the same sizes.

 ### Bases and Formations